connor-french/intro-r/docs/preworkshop_instructions.md

     updating old packages to the new R installation.”
 3. From within RStudio, go to Help \> Check for Updates to install newer version of RStudio (if available, optional).

+Note: If this function does not work, you will have to download the latest R directly from <https://cloud.r-project.org/bin/windows/base/>.
+Prior to installing the newest version, it is recommended that you uninstall the current version and then follow the instructions for “Installing R.”

 ##### Mac